SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 constituent, and are registered to vote.
 Know your facts, and be brief.

-So, there it is: if you are a constituent of a Republican senator (especially one soon up for re-election), call their DC office and tell the aide you want a vote to convict Trump in the impeachment trial.  _They will ignore literally everything else._
+So, there it is: if you are a constituent of a Republican senator (especially one soon up for re-election), call their DC office and tell the aide you are a constituent and a registered voter, and that you want a vote to convict Trump in the impeachment trial.

+_They will ignore literally everything else._

 ---